DigitalState/Authentication/documentation/login.md

 ### Anonymous

-As mentioned previously, the majority of endpoints available on the DigitalState Api are protected by a JWT-based firewall.
+As mentioned previously, the majority of endpoints available on the DigitalState Api are protected by a JWT-based security firewall.
 This includes endpoints that would normally appear to be public at first glance, for example: the list of available services located on the Services microservice or general informational pages located on the CMS microservice.

 A JWT token of type `anonymous` is required even when requesting the most basic of information from a microservice api.
-This convention has been adopted for a more streamlined approach to security where everything passes through the JWT firewall in place.
+This convention has been adopted for a more streamlined approach to security where everything passes through the JWT security firewall.

 An endpoint is available for anonymous users who wish to anonymously authenticate.